rubymonsters/testing-for-beginners/source/06-rack_test/02-sinatra.md

 it breaks too easily.
 It's not robust enough.

 In our case our specification says that there needs to be list of links that show the name, and link to the right path.
-However, our test would pass if we would, for example, add a CSS class to the links, so we can style them more easily.
+However, our test would fail if we would, for example, add a CSS class to the links, so we can style them more easily.
 Or if we'd add any other HTML attributes to it.
+Because we simply compare the full HTML tag as a string.

 Our app would then still function the same, and comply with the specification.
 But our test would break.
 That's called a brittle test.

 So what do we do?

+## HaveTag matcher

 One option would be to use a regular expression, like so: